Last Updated on October 3, 2022

 By Marcia Raffel Levin

-The cruise industry keeps growing.
+Mini cruises are important as the cruise industry keeps growing.
 New ships, new itineraries, new entertainment offerings, kids’ programs, dining venues, shore excursions, etc. are announced daily.

 Perhaps a mini-cruise is the answer – a kind of appetizer before the main course.